Small Space Tips

 Organized shoe storage in a small bedroom with shoes displayed on open shelves and over-the-door organizers positioned at eye level for optimal visibility.

-If your clothes are so tight on the rod you have to use both hands to pull a shirt out, you need these.
+If your clothes are packed so tight that you have to use both hands just to pry a shirt out, you’re officially out of horizontal space.
+These hangers are the solution.

-• The “Human” Take: These take five pairs of pants and collapse them into the horizontal space of one.
-It’s like a magic trick for your rod.
-Use the velvet-coated versions—they prevent “trouser slide.”
+These take five pairs of pants and collapse them into the space of one.
+It’s basically a magic trick for your closet rod.
+Get the velvet-coated version.
+They have just enough “grip” to prevent the dreaded “trouser slide,” where your pants end up in a heap on the floor the second you move the hanger.

 Troubleshooting: Why Most Systems Fail